rongjiecomputer/minimal-emscripten/readme.md

 ### Exceptions and Threads

-I have not figured out how to implement C++ exceptiosna and pthreads in JS.
+I have not figured out how to implement C++ exceptions and pthreads in JS.
 Hopefully [Exception](https://github.com/WebAssembly/exception-handling) and [Thread](https://github.com/WebAssembly/threads) proposals will make it easier.